EdilsonDiasAlves/RestWithASP-NET5/README.md

 # RestWithASP-NET5

-A restful api example using ASP-NET Core 5
+A restful api example using ASP-NET Core 5.
+The service was deployed on azure too.
+But for security reasons, it's available here through only Docker.

 ## 🚀 Starting

 1. Clone the repository
-2. Import the project on Visual Studio (Visual Studio 2019 is recommended)
-3. Start the application (See Pre-requisites)
+2. Go to the project folder that contains the docker-compose file
+3. You can start the api with the `docker-compose up -d --build` command, after this command the containers will be started (service and database - with data)
+4. You can use the ASP-NET5.postman_collection.json file under the PostmanCollections Folder to make the requests to the api - The project requires authentication, that can be done throug Auth folder on postman, SignIn request

 ### 📋 Pre-requisites

-1. Visual Studio 2019
+1. Docker
-2. MySQL Server
+2. Docker-compose
 3. Postman (Recommended)

-### 🔧 Installation

-The project is on development, at the moment, the MySQL Server need to be installed (You can use a docker to minimize the impact)

-1. Under Mysql, create a database with name rest_with_asp_net (in the default port, 3306)
-2. After that, import the project in visual studio and start the application
-3. If everthing is alright, the url https://localhost:44300/swagger/index.html must be showed, with a swagger page to facilitate the interactions
-4. Finally, you can use the ASP-NET5.postman_collection.json file under the PostmanCollections Folder to make the requests to the api
+4. Visual Studio (Optional - if you want run throug the IDE or study the code)